Inbibo/shift_docs/docs/reference/shift_catalogs/creativesoftware.md

 	<figcaption></figcaption>
 </figure>

-Export the given nodes to an FBX file at the given path.
+Exports the given nodes to an FBX file at the given path.
 If the node list is empty all objects in the scene will be exported.
 The preset file is optional.

 Works for Maya.